devildreamt/Lost_in_Space/README.md

  Final Editing of the code was done by all the team members

  team members include
- Mayank Malhotra
+1. Mayank Malhotra
- Rukhsar Rahman
+2. Rukhsar Rahman
- Swetha Sree J.A
+3.Swetha Sree J.A
- R.Soundarya
+4.R.Soundarya

 Function used:
 1. function preload()